nicksorrell/frontend-nanodegree-mobile-portfolio/README.md

 #### Notes
 - If you want to see the full files, look at the 'src' folder
-- If you want to re-build, run the default Gulp task again
+- If you want to re-build, run the default Gulp task again.
+Be sure you install via npm first!

 ### Optimizations